The Taming of the Shrew

 A tinker was a solderer and repairer of kettle, pots, and other such household metalware, … It did not take much capital or much intelligence to be a tinker….
 They were usually itinerant, … even smalltime thieves and con men.
 At any rate, tinkers were traditionally considered rascals and rogues.
 (Asimov 443).

-The Lord, a proto-Hamlet in this respect, welcomes a troupe of players: “This fellow I remember / Since once he play’d a farmer’s eldest son. / … / I have forgot your name; but sure that part / Was aptly fitted and naturally perform’d” (Ind.i.83-87).
+The Lord, a proto-Hamlet in this respect, enthusiastically welcomes a troupe of players: “This fellow I remember / Since once he play’d a farmer’s eldest son. / … / I have forgot your name; but sure that part / Was aptly fitted and naturally perform’d” (Ind.i.83-87).
 He also advises them not to crack up in the middle of their performance (Ind.i.94f).

-In the Induction’s scene ii, the trick seems to work.
-Sly is promised pictures of Io and Daphne (note the Metamorphoses theme) and Correggio’s Io may have been in Shakespeare’s mind here (Anderson 106).
-And “the echoes of Ovid’s Metamorphoses will suggest the empowering possibilities of transformation” (Garber 58).
+Sly is offered options for indulgence: music, horse-riding, hawking, hunting.
+He may want to view his Italian paintings of Io and Daphne (note the Metamorphoses theme), and Correggio’s Io may have been in Shakespeare’s mind here (Anderson 106; Magri).
+Relevant to the coming play, “the echoes of Ovid’s Metamorphoses will suggest the empowering possibilities of transformation” (Garber 58).
 Interestingly, Sly begins to speak in the iambic pentameter more typical of aristocratic characters:

 Am I a lord, and have I such a lady?

 Or do I dream?
 Or have I dream’d till now?
+(Ind.ii.68-69)

 “The tinker’s language turns from prose to verse as he accepts the greatness that is thrust upon him” (Wells 46; cf. Asimov 446).
-So to a certain extent he is indeed transformed.
+So to a certain extent he is indeed contrivedly transfigured into a lord by a web of illusion and delusion.
 Sly wants to go to bed with his faux wife, but excuses are drummed up that the doctors think Sly ought to take it easy and see a play — plays are good for one’s health (Ind.ii.131-136)!

-Some say that although there is a vague thematic connection in Petruchio using imagination and words to transform Kate, this Induction contains no real intrinsic connection to the Taming story performed by the troupe of strolling players as entertainment.
+Some say that although there is a vague thematic connection in Petruchio using imagination and words to transform Kate, this Induction contains no real intrinsic connection to the Taming story performed by the troupe of strolling players as entertainment (e.g., Bloom 28).
 Sly fades out quickly, so the “play within the play” badly coheres.
 It is technically true that this Induction “would serve half a dozen other comedies by Shakespeare as well or as badly as it coheres with the Shrew (Bloom 28).
-But, since Sly’s language turns from prose to verse as he accepts greatness and adjusts to his new identity and treatment (vs. Kate’s inability to adjust), we will see not only the power of language to create illusion and to transform, but that that transformation is reflected in the language too.
+But, since Sly’s language turns from prose to verse as he accepts greatness and adjusts to his new identity and treatment (vs. Kate’s initially persistent inability to adjust), we will see not only the power of language to create illusion and to transform, but that that transformation is reflected in the language too.
 In that sense the partial frame does match the inner play.
 Additionally, Petruchio is likewise persuaded that he is a great lord — over his wife….
 Is it possible that he too is in for an awakening?”
 (Goddard, I 73).
+In any case, de Vere writes it so that this Sly/Shakspere cannot even stay awake for a play, much less understand one or write one!

 ACT I